-- I googled “ethical shoe brands” and found them on a blog post, then I googled the brand name
+- I Googled “ethical shoe brands” and found them on a blog post, and then I Googled the brand name

-So unfortunately, as SEOs we can’t include Brand searches in our ROI calculation.
-Because we automatically rank at the top of Google for our own brand name.
+So, unfortunately, as SEOs, we can’t include Brand searches in our ROI calculation.
+Because we automatically rank at the top of Google for our brand name.
 That’s too easy!

 (Note how you can exclude Brand keywords in Ahrefs by using the brand and wildcards (tom*) in the “Exclude Keywords” filter above.)

 When visitors arrive because they Googled these terms, we can confidently say: